Cohort-4/js-class/10-classes/README.md

  * An object-oriented programming (OOP) in JavaScript
  * can be used to model real-world examples
  * To create a class, we write the class keyword
- * followed by class name and curly brace with the first letter
+ * followed by class name and curly brace with the first letter of the class name
  * capitalize
  */

-class MarusoftDigitalSkills4 {}
+class MarusoftDigitalSkills4 {

+}
+class MyProfile {

+}

 /**
  * Constructor